Big Bird Too (oz6220)

-Big Bird Too - Radio control sport model.
+Big Bird Too.
+Radio control sport model.
 This is a low-wing version of the earlier RCM-810 Big Bird (oz5827) design.

 The Big Bird Too is even more stable than the BB.
-The center of lift is natuarlly higher than on the BB but, due to the polyhedral, it is still above CG and we do not experience the pendulum effect as much as with the BB.
+The center of lift is naturally lower than on the BB but, due to the polyhedral, it is still above the CG and we do not experience the pendulum effect as much as with the BB.

 Quote: "Steve, Here is RCM's Big Bird II.
 It is the low wing version of the Big Bird high wing you have on Outerzone now.
 I built this plane about 20 some years ago, and it was a superb flyer.
 It would stay up all day with an OS 10 and 4 oz of fuel.
 Really good for thermals but not for high wind.
 I have it on my list to build again with electric motor.
 The title box of my original plan was town off and the large scanner chopped W1 W2 W3.
 A little measuring of the ribs on the wing plan with give the length.
 Thanks for the great service."

 Note: this plan shows some distortion in the scannning at top right.
 If anyone out there has the skills and time available to clean this plan up and straighten it out, that would be great, thanks.